zschaeffer/dsp/01-set_up_repo.md

 You will learn how to complete the challenges in your text editor and then `push` them up to GitHub when you're done.
 We will **not** be doing any branching, merging, rebasing or any of that fun stuff (yet).
 GitHub is also a great way to save your work, even if you aren't done with a  challenge at a particular time.

-There's some important terminology to consider for this part before we move on.
+There is some important terminology to consider for this part before we move on.

-There's three main states that your files can reside in:
+There are three main states that your files can reside in:

-**Modified** means that there's been changes to the file but it's not committed yet.
+- **Modified** means that there's been changes to the file but it's not committed yet.

-**Committed** means that the changes you made have been stored locally.
+- **Staged** means that you have marked a file to go into your next commit snapshot.

-**Staged** means that you have marked a file to go into your next commit snapshot.
+- **Committed** means that the changes you made have been stored locally.

 The basic workflow goes something like this: